 Temperature coefficients (TC)

+ECSS-E-ST-20-08_0091123

 Temperature coefficient measurement at SCA level need not be performed if already performed during qualification at bare cell level.

 ECSS-E-ST-20-08_0090322

-Temperature coefficients of all samples in subgroup B and half of the samples of subgroup C shall be measured.
+Temperature coefficients of all 1 MeV electron samples in subgroup C shall be measured.

 ECSS-E-ST-20-08_0090323

-The test described in clause 6.4.3.3 shall be repeated at six equidistant solar cell temperatures between two temperature extremes t1 and t2, calculated as follows, and stated in the SCD-SCA:
+The test described in clause 6.4.3.3 shall be repeated at three equidistant solar cell temperatures covering the range of operational temperatures and three temperatures close to extremes t1 and three temperatures close to extreme t2, specified as follows, and stated in the SCD-SCA:

-t 1 = highest operating temperature (without margins) predicted for the mission + 25 C.
+t 1 = highest operating temperature (without margins) predicted for the application.

-t 2 = lowest operating temperature (without margins) predicted for the mission (including eclipse exit) - 25 C.
+t 2 = lowest operating temperature (without margins) predicted for the application.

+The three temperatures close to the extremes to be chosen at equidistance of 10 K to 20 K depending on the limitations of the test facility with at least one measurement at the extreme temperature.

 ECSS-E-ST-20-08_0090324

 Data for all electrical performance parameters at the different solar cell temperatures shall be provided.